Barbara Bush: Political involvement

 Bush's attention shifted to her husband's reelection campaign during the 1992 presidential election, and she was invited to give a speech at the Republican National Convention.
 She was reluctant to engage in another campaign, dreading the political attacks against her husband and her children.
 Despite this, Bush took a major role in campaigning, more actively endorsing her husband's policy accomplishments than she previously had.
 The campaign efforts were complicated by the early 1990s recession and the president's subsequent drop in approval ratings.

+At the 1992 Republican convention, she delivered a speech that established the modern mold for speeches by nominee's spouses at United States presidential nominating conventions.
+Her speech used personal anecdotes to paint a more humanizing image of her husband.
+This has been duplicated at subsequent presidential conventions.
+While it had not previously been commonly expected for presidential nominee's spouse to speak at the party conventions, after 1992 such speeches became a standard fixture at both party's conventions.

 Due to her strong approval ratings compared to her husband, Barbara was made a more prominent face of the campaign.
 This also allowed the campaign to contrast her with Hillary Clinton, the wife of opposing candidate Bill Clinton.
 Bush had conflicting feelings about leaving the White House after her husband lost reelection.
 She was sorry to see her husband lose but relieved to return to Houston and be free from the frequent criticism of her family.
 Bush invited Hillary Clinton to tour the White House two weeks after the election, wishing to avoid repeating the example set by Nancy Reagan, who had delayed the tour.
 On this tour, she gave Clinton advice to avoid the press: "They're not your friends.
 They're not trying to help you."